mariadb-corporation/dev-example-flights/README.md

     </kbd>
 </p>

+**Note:** Once you've signed up for and accessed MariaDB SkySQL you will need to create a new "Analytical" service, which provides an instance of MariaDB ColumnStore.

 ## Getting started <a name="getting-started"></a>

 In order to run the Flights application you will need to have a MariaDB instance to connect to.
 For more information please check out "[Get Started with MariaDB](https://mariadb.com/get-started-with-mariadb/)".